microsoft/Windows-AppConsult-PWALab/Manual/README.md

 However, the browser isn't able to display push notifications on its own like, for example, Windows 10 can do when an application receives a toast notification.
 We have to listen for incoming notifications in our web application and use the information in the incoming JSON to visually render it.
 We're going to do this operation in the service worker since, as already explained, it's able to run also in background when the browser isn't running.

 **Please note**.
 If you have finished Exercise 2, you can use the outcome as starting point.
-Otherwise, you can use the website included in the folder **Exercise 3/Start/Contoso.Dashboard**.
+Otherwise, you can use the website included in the folder **Exercise3/Start/Contoso.Dashboard**.

 1. Open the folder which contains the website in Visual Studio Code.
 2. Select the **sw.js** file in the Explorer panel on the left.